Supported Devices for Desktop (Windows, Mac)

 For more information about our testing with headsets, check out the General Notes About Headsets below.

-As of Bria X 1.0.0, Bria 4.5 / X-Lite 4.9.5, users are required to install Plantronics Hub software on their desktops; this software can be downloaded from the Plantronics Website.
-Please refer to the above table for the list of compatible Plantronics devices.
+As of Bria X 1.0.0, Bria 4.5 / X-Lite 4.9.5, users are required to install Poly (Plantronics) Hub software on their desktops; this software can be downloaded from the Poly Website.
+Please refer to the above table for the list of compatible Poly devices.

-As of Bria X 1.1.0, Bria 4.7 and X-Lite 4.9.7, Jabra users are required to install Jabra Direct software on their desktops (Windows, Mac).
+For Bria clients before 6.1, Jabra users are required to install Jabra Direct software on their desktops (Windows, Mac).
 The software for Windows can be download from The Jabra Website, while the software for Mac can be downloaded from the Jabra Website.
 Please refer to the above table for the list of compatible Jabra devices.

 By installing the Jabra Direct software, users will gain access to some / all of the following functionalities: synchronization between soft phone and USB headset for mute, hold call and answer / hang up buttons; volume up / down; ability to switch audio between devices (e.g. from headset to built-in speaker; core functionality such as incoming / outgoing call ringing on headset and call audio support.

-As of Bria X 1.2.0, Bria 4.8 and X-Lite 4.9.8, Sennheiser users are required to install HeadSetup software on their desktop computer.
-This software can be downloaded from the Sennheiser Website.
-Please refer to the above table for the list of compatible SennHeiser devices.
+As of Bria 4.8 and X-Lite 4.9.8, EPOS users are required to install EPOS Connect software on their desktop computer.
+This software can be downloaded from the EPOS Website.
+Please refer to the above table for the list of compatible EPOS devices.

 The following Bluetooth headsets have been validated with CounterPath Bria mobile products.
-Please note that functions such as Answer and Hang Up are supported on iOS devices running iOS 10+ with CallKit support, but are not currently supported for Android devices.
+Please note that functions such as Answer and Hang Up are supported on iOS devices running iOS 10+ with CallKit support, and on Android devices running Android 7.0+.

 General Notes About Headsets